-WARNING Do Not Substitute Parts or Modify Equipment Because of the danger of introducing additional hazards, do not install substitute parts or perform any unauthorized modification of the equipment.
+WARNING Do Not Substitute Parts or Modify Equipment

+Because of the danger of introducing additional hazards, do not install substitute parts or perform any unauthorized modification of the equipment.

+1-4-2 Human safety (cont'd)

-1-4 4-2 Hu man safety (cont'd) ⚠ WARNING When the top console is in its locked position, the gas shock is compressed and stores mechanical energy.
+When the top console is in its locked position, the gas shock is compressed and stores mechanical energy.
 During normal operation the top console, the weight of the monitor and the mechanical force of the gas shock are in balance.
-Take care if/ when you activate this gas shock.
+Take care if/when you activate this gas shock.
 Personal injury can occur after the panel is removed and the shock pressure is released.
 Take care when you repair the elevation assembly.

 WARNING Ensure that the system is turned off and unplugged.

 Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
 The Amber light on the Op Panel On/Off button will turn off.

-Beware that the Main Power Supply, Extended Power Shutdown and Back End Processor may be energized even if the power is turned off when the cord is still plugged into the AC Outlet WARNING Risk of electrical shock, system must be turned off and disconnected from power source.
+Beware that the Main Power Supply, Extended Power Shutdown and Back End Processor may be energized even if the power is turned off when the cord is still plugged into the AC Outlet

+MARNING

+Risk of electrical shock, system must be turned off and disconnected from power source.
 Cord must be controlled at all times.
 Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
 The Amber light on the Op Panel On/Off button will turn off.

-Beware that the Main Power Supply, Extended Power Shutdown and Back End Processor may be energized even if the power is turned off when the cord is still plugged into the AC Outlet WARNING Use extreme caution as long as THE LOGIQ E9 is un-stable, not resting on all four Casters.
-WARNING Tilting the console requires two people in order to avoid injury to service personnel and damage to the equipment.
-WARNING Use all Personal Protection Equipment (PPE) such as gloves, safety shoes, safety glasses, and kneeling pad, to reduce the risk of injury.
-WARNING Beware of possible sharp edges on all mechanical parts.
+Beware that the Main Power Supply, Extended Power Shutdown and Back End Processor may be energized even if the power is turned off when the cord is still plugged into the AC Outlet

+MARNING

+Use extreme caution as long as THE LOGIQ E9 is un-stable, not resting on all four Casters.

+Tilting the console requires two people in order to avoid injury to service personnel and damage to the equipment.

+Beware of possible sharp edges on all mechanical parts.
 If sharp edges are encountered, the appropriate PPE should be used to reduce the risk of injury.
+The appropriate PPE is required per EHS Policies and SRA's.

-WARNING Wear all PPE including gloves as indicated in the chemical MSDS.
+Wear all PPE including gloves as indicated in the chemical MSDS.